bitnami-labs/sealed-secrets/README.md

 used.
 The certificate is not secret information, although you need to ensure you are using the correct file.

-`kubeseal` will fetch the certificate from the controller at runtime (requires secure access to the Kubernetes API server), but can also be read from a local file for offline situations (eg: automated jobs).
+`kubeseal` will fetch the certificate from the controller at runtime (requires secure access to the Kubernetes API server), which is convenient for interactive use.
+The recommended automation workflow is to store the certificate to local disk with `kubeseal --fetch-cert
+>mycert.pem`, and use it offline with `kubeseal --cert mycert.pem`.
 The certificate is also printed to the controller log on startup.

 ### Installation from source